 Property Damages – Many accidents take place on the roads, so property damages such as car, truck or motorcycle repairs are common in these types of claims.
 If the accident took place at your home or somewhere else and your property or belongings were damaged/destroyed, you would be able to claim that as well.

 Disfigurement or Permanent Disabilities – If you lost a limb, finger, etc. you will undoubtedly be entitled to a much higher compensation package due to the life long nature of such an injury.
 Disabilities acquired from the accident such as a limp, limited mobility of your body, permanent injuries like back, neck and spinal cord issues are all liabilities of the at fault party.
 These types of injuries can also be difficult to put a dollar amount on, and it can often be helpful to consult with a medical professional to assess the nature and duration of any long lasting physical impairment.
-Many good doctors will write a report detailing the nature of any permanent injury or impairment and this should always be included with a demand for these types of injuries if you want to make sure you get a full and fair settlement.
+Many good doctors will write a report detailing the nature of any permanent injury or impairment and this should always be included with a demand for these types of injuries if you want to make sure you get a full and fair lump sum compensation package or structured settlement.

 Emotional Damages – The effect that all of this has on you can take a toll and be extremely stressful.
 Some of us will handle it better than others, but at the end of the day all of it is still a category of damages that is compensable under the law.
 Articulating this type of damage requires nuance, as you don’t want to either oversell or undersell the emotional component of dealing with your injuries.